Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 ## User Requirements and Expectations
 ### Requirement
 - Easy to navigate
-- Content on post are relavant to the purposeof the blog
+- Content on post are relevant to the purpose of the blog
 - Aesthetically appealing website
 - Easy to locate interactive features of the site such as "logout".